isaacvando/rtl/README.md

 ```

 ## How It Works
-Running `compile.roc` in a directory containg `.rtl` templates generates a file called `Pages.roc` which exposes a roc function for each `.rtl` file.
+Running `rtl` in a directory containing `.rtl` templates generates a file called `Pages.roc` which exposes a roc function for each `.rtl` file.
 Each function accepts a single argument called `model` which can be any type, but will normally be a record.

 RTL supports inserting values, conditionally including content, expanding over lists, and pattern matching with when expressions.
 These constructs all accept normal Roc expressions so there is no need to learn a different set of primitives.